-When you retain an experienced car accident attorney at Staver Accident Injury Lawyers, P.C., you can rest assured that our team will cover all the legal tasks in seeking compensation.
+When you retain an experienced attorney at Staver Accident Injury Lawyers, P.C., you can rest assured that our team will cover all the legal tasks in seeking compensation.
 However, you may find it useful to understand what we’re doing to fight for your rights as you’re recovering from your injuries.

 In some ways, the process for filing a claim starts the moment of the impact.
 It’s essential to start collecting evidence to support your claim as soon as you sense that you’ve been injured.
-If you’re physically able, you can do your part to bolster a car accident lawyer’s efforts.
+If you’re physically able, you can do your part to bolster a lawyer’s efforts.
 Take photos, capture video, and talk to potential witnesses.
 It’s also essential to exchange information with the driver, including contact and insurance policy details.

 We can take things from there with the next steps in the claims process, including: